Nellie Tayloe Ross

 Ross was born in St. Joseph, Missouri, to James Wynns Tayloe, a native of Tennessee, and Elizabeth Blair Green, who owned a plantation on the Missouri River.
-Her family moved to Miltonvale, Kansas in 1884, and she graduated from Miltonvale High School in 1892.
+Her family moved to Miltonvale, Kansas, in 1884, and she graduated from Miltonvale High School in 1892.
 She attended a teacher-training college for two years and taught kindergarten for four years.

 On September 11, 1902, Ross married William B. Ross, whom she had met when visiting relatives in Tennessee in 1900.
 William B. Ross was governor of Wyoming from 1923 to his death on October 2, 1924.
 Ross succeeded her husband's successor Frank Lucas as governor when she won the special election, becoming the first female American governor on January 5, 1925.
 She was a staunch supporter of Prohibition during the 1920s.
 She lost re-election in 1926, but remained an active member of the Democratic Party.

 In 1933, Ross became the first female Director of the United States Mint.
 Despite initial mistrust, she forged a strong bond with Mary Margaret O'Reilly, the assistant director of the Mint and one of the United States' highest-ranking female civil servants of her time.
 Ross served five terms as Director, retiring in 1953.
 During her later years, she wrote for various women's magazines and traveled.
-Ross died in Washington, D. C., at the age of 101.
+Ross died in Washington, D.C., at the age of 101.

 Early life and education

 Born Nellie Davis Tayloe in St. Joseph, Missouri, Ross was the sixth child, and first daughter, of James Wynns Tayloe, a native of Stewart County, Tennessee, and his wife, Elizabeth Blair Green, who owned a plantation on the Missouri River.
 She spent much of her childhood in Florence, Alabama, and Decatur, Alabama, in the Tennessee Valley.
 In 1884, when Ross was seven years of age, her family moved to Miltonvale, Kansas.
 This relocation happened after her father's old family home back in St. Joseph burned, and the sheriff was about to foreclose on the property.

 After Ross graduated from Miltonville High School in 1892, her family moved to Omaha, Nebraska.
 During this time, she taught private piano lessons and attended a two-year training program for kindergarten teachers that was sponsored by the Omaha city school system.
 She then taught kindergarten for four years.
 Two of her brothers sent her on a trip to Europe in 1896.

 While on a visit to her relatives in Dover, Tennessee, in 1900, Ross met William Bradford Ross, whom she married on September 11, 1902.
-They had three children (twins James Ambrose and George Taylor, and Alfred Duff).
+They had three children, twins James Ambrose and George Taylor, and Alfred Duff.
 William Ross practiced law and planned to live in the American West.
 He moved to Cheyenne and established a law practice, bringing his wife to join him.

-Ross became a leader in Wyoming's Democratic Party served as Laramie County's prosecuting attorney from 1906 to 1907.
-In 1910 he was an unsuccessful candidate for Wyoming's at-large congressional seat, and in 1918 he was an unsuccessful candidate for the Democratic nomination for governor.
+Ross became a leader in Wyoming's Democratic Party, and served as Laramie County's prosecuting attorney from 1906 to 1907.
+In 1910 he was an unsuccessful candidate for Wyoming's at-large congressional seat.
+In 1918, he was an unsuccessful candidate for the Democratic nomination for governor.